Craig Stevens, Ph. D.

 Each semester, I had to create crystal-clear and consistently formatted content fast.
 There was no space for ambiguity or opportunity for do-overs.

-I quickly discovered that confusing, outdated, or poorly formatted materials slowed down learning and reduced trust.
 So I learned to write with precision, consistency, and just enough story to keep my students leaning in.

 Starting a new class often meant revitalizing pre-existing outdated and unfocused course materials and manuals, which I proudly transformed into targeted documents that students could use with confidence.